 CPRT can help parents regain control, discipline effectively, and understand and respond to their child’s needs.
 Parents experience increased confidence in their parenting skills, see improvement in their child’s behavior, and most importantly, enjoy an improved relationship with their child.

-MEET THE THERAPISTS
+MEET THE Team

 Anna L. Farrin, LCSW, Registered Play Therapist Supervisor